-Originally born (1974) and raised in Halifax, NS, Matt Robinson moved to Fredericton, NB in 1998 to attend grad school at UNB.
-He remained in Fredericton and worked at the University of New Brunswick for a number of years.
+Born and raised in Halifax, NS, Matt Robinson (he / him) moved to Fredericton, NB to attend grad school.
+He remained in Fredericton for a number of years and worked at the University of New Brunswick.

-In 2007 he returned to Halifax and worked in Residence Life with Dalhousie University until 2012.
-He currently lives with his family in Halifax, NS, and works as the Director of Housing & Conference Services at Saint Mary’s University.
+He lives with his family in Halifax, NS, and works at Saint Mary’s University as the Director of Housing & Conference Services.

-His most recent full-length poetry collection, Some Nights It’s Entertainment; Some Other Nights Just Work, was released by Kentville, NS’s awarding-winning Gaspereau Press in Fall 2016 and a limited edition chapbook, The Telephone Game, appeared courtesyof London, ON’s Baseline Press in Fall 2017.
-Later in 2018 another new chapbook is forthcoming from Gaspereau Press as another installment of their Devil’s Whim Occasional Chapbook series.
+His newest full-length collection of poems, Tangled & Cleft, was published by Gaspereau Press, in Fall 2021.
+Other recent publications include Some Nights It’s Entertainment; Some Other Nights Just Work, which was released by Gaspereau Press in Fall 2016, and a limited edition chapbook, The Telephone Game, which appeared courtesy of London, ON’s Baseline Press in Fall 2017.
+In 2018, Against, a chapbook from Gaspereau Press, was released as another installment of their Devil’s Whim Occasional Chapbook series.

 Against the Hard Angle, his fourth full-length collection, was released by ECW Press in 2010.
 A limited edition chapbook, a fist made and then un-made, was released in 2014 by Gaspereau Press as a part of their Devil’s Whim Occasional Chapbook series, and was subsequently shortlisted for the bpNichol Chapbook Award.

-A Poetry Editor at The Fiddlehead during his time in Fredericton (and now recently re-engaged with the poetry editorial process at the journal from a distance thanks to the wonders of technology), Robinson was also involved with the Halifax literary journal All Rights Reserved as a Senior Editor.
+A Poetry Editor at The Fiddlehead during his time in Fredericton (and currently a memberof the poetry editorial board at the journal from a distance thanks to the wonders of technology), Robinson was also involved with the Halifax literary journal All Rights Reserved as a Senior Editor.

-He has served as a mentor in the WFNS’s Mentorship Program and been involved with Writers in the Schools programs in both Nova Scotia and New Brunswick.
-Robinson holds a BA and a BSc from Saint Mary’s University, a BEd from Mount Saint Vincent University, and an MA from The University of New Brunswick.
+He recently completed a term as a member of the Writers’ Federation of Nova Scotia’s Board of Directors, including serving as president of the WFNS, has served as a mentor in the WFNS’s Mentorship Program, been involved with Writers in the Schools programs in both Nova Scotia and New Brunswick, and acted as a juror for numerous awards.
+Robinson earned a BA and a BSc from Saint Mary’s University, a BEd from Mount Saint Vincent University, and an MA from The University of New Brunswick.
 He is a graduate of Halifax’s J. L. Ilsley High School.